linkeddatacenter/kees/README.md

 A **kees:KnowledgeBaseDescription** is a document that contains the description of the knowledge base with the purpose of publishing and trasferring  knowledge base bulding information.
-Think it as a subclass of a [foaf:Document](http://xmlns.com/foaf/spec/#term_Document) that allows to attach license and other metadata.
+It is a a subclass of a [foaf:Document](http://xmlns.com/foaf/spec/#term_Document) that allows to attach license and other metadata to publish your knowledge base.
+The foaf:primaryTopic property could be used to link a kees:KnowledgeBaseDescription document to a kees:KnowledgeBase individual.

 The **kees:Question** represents the *purpose* for the the knowledge base existence.
 In other words, the knoledge base exists to answer to *questions*.
 Question are natural language expressions that can be expressed as a query on a populated knowledge graph.
 The answer to a question results in tabular data, structured document, logic assertion or a translation of these in a natural language sentences.